shashank-vaidya/inbox-contract/README.md

 # inbox-contract

-* Created Inbox-Contract using Solidity to understand creating, debugging and deployment of Smart Contracts.
+* Created Inbox-Contract using Solidity to understand creating, debugging, testing and deployment of Smart Contracts.